 - If all else has failed, you can perform a factory reset as a last resort

-- If your FP2 still does not connect to the target device, we are afraid the only option left is to find an alternative solution to fit your needs.
-Here are some examples:
+- If your FP2 still does not connect to the target device, you will have to find an alternative solution to fit your needs.
+Some examples:

 - Wired headsets instead of bluetooth ones